jakoblundoe/jl-portfolio/content/pages/showreel/pagecontent/introtextbox.md

 Watch my reel by clicking the button, and navigate to the _Work_ and _About_ page if you are interested in learning more about my journey with audio, up to now.

-Feel free to reach out for a talk or for any questions - I’d be happy to hear from you!
+Feel free to reach out for a talk or for any questions - I’d be happy to hear from you! <span><ion-icon name="happy-outline" style="font-size: 20px; margin-bottom: -4px; margin-left: 2px"></ion-icon></span>